How to write an effective business plan in 11 steps (with workbook)

 Also describe more about how your organization will be structured.
 Your company may be a sole proprietorship, a limited liability company (LLC) or a corporation in one or more states.

 If you will need to hire people for specific roles, this is the place to mention those plans.
-And if you will rely on outside consultants for certain roles — such as an outsourced CFO — be sure to make a note of it here.
+And if you will rely on outside consultants for certain roles — such as an outsourced CFO — be sure to note it here.
 Outside backers want to know if you’ve anticipated the staffing you need.

 5. Service or product line